zuozhenggh/learning-library/oci-library/oci-hol/oci-apm/oci-apm-wls-oke/04-configure-apm-agent/configure-apm-agent.md

    ![Oracle Cloud console, Cloud Shell](images/4-1-4-cloudshell.png " ")

-2. Click the three-bar icon in the Cloud Shell title bar to open the menu.
+2. Click the navigation menu (three-bar icon) in the Cloud Shell title bar to open the menu.
 Then select **Upload**.

    ![Oracle Cloud console, Cloud Shell](images/4-1-5-cloudshell.png " ")

-3. Click **select from your computer** link and select the Java agent installer file from your laptop.
+3. Click **select from your computer** link and select the Java agent installer file from your computer.
 This is the file that you downloaded in the earlier steps.

    ![Oracle Cloud console, Browse dialog ](images/4-1-5-browse.png " ")